-- Absolute energy consumption: how much energy has been consumed over a given period of time (measured in kWh); - Peak power demand: the maximum power that was demanded by a customer or group of customers within a specified time frame (measured in kW and reported with the period and time this peak occurred).
-Note that this figure is derived from half-hourly or ten-minute meter readings and so is not the instantaneous peak power demand.
-Rather it relates to the half-hour/ten minute period within the specified time frame when consumption/output is highest and constitutes an average of the power demand over that half-hour/ ten minute period).
+- Absolute energy consumption: how much energy has been consumed over a given period of time (measured in kWh) - Peak power demand: the maximum power that was demanded by a customer or group of customers within a specified time frame (measured in kW and reported with the period and time this peak occurred)

+Note that this figure is derived from halfhourly or 10-minute meter readings and so is not the instantaneous peak power demand.
+Rather it relates to the halfhour/10-minute period within the specified time frame when consumption/output is highest and constitutes an average of the power demand over that half-hour/10minute period)

-- Variation in energy consumption: this measures the variability of customers' consumption patterns between the different socio demographic subgroups and within the same subgroup.
-The results describe how homogenous a group is in terms of its energy consumption. - Variation in peak power demand: this measures how varied the peak demand is from a group of customers (and how much diversity or correlation there is between the timing or amount of peak demand from a group of customers).
-This supports network planning purposes in order to compute the overall peak demand from a set of customers and therefore how much network capacity is required.
+- Variation in energy consumption: this measures the variability of customers' consumption patterns between the different socio-demographic subgroups and within the same subgroup.
+The results describe how homogenous a group is in terms of its energy consumption - Variation in peak power demand: this measures how varied the peak demand is from a group of customers (and how much diversity or correlation there is between the timing or amount of peak demand from a group of customers).
+This supports network planning purposes in order to compute the overall peak demand from a set of customers and therefore how much network capacity is required

-These measurements were made against varying time frames, namely annual consumption, monthly demands by weekday and weekend for various demographics.
-In addition, in relation to peak demand, a number of averages were derived: average individual consumption over the peak period, average peak power demand over a period such as a week or a month.
-These averages are important because the monitoring has demonstrated that individual peak power demand varies by time within a day and between days and different measurements are relevant to the needs of different electricity industry sectors.
+These measurements were made for various demographics and against varying time frames, namely annual consumption, monthly demands by weekday and weekend.
+In addition, in relation to peak power demand, a number of averages were derived including the average individual consumption over the peak period and average peak power demand over a period such as a week or a month.
+Calculating a range of figures is important because monitoring has demonstrated that individual peak power demand varies by time within a day, and between days.
+These different measurements are relevant to the needs of different electricity industry sectors.

-The project also explored the correlation between peak demand and annual consumption and carried out clustering analysis of trial participants according to demand profiles, which enables studying groups of customers that exhibit similar behaviour.
+The project also explored the correlation between peak demand and annual consumption and carried out clustering analysis of trial participants according to demand profiles, this enabled the analysis of customers that exhibit similar behaviour.